Business Proposal and Business Plan: What’s the Difference?

 The main reason companies write business plans is to convey and record information.

-Structure of a Business and Plan Proposal
+Structure of a Business Plan and a Business Proposal

 Here, the two documents have various components featured on them.
 Here’s a detailed description of their structure below: